 Trungpa’s organization grew in tandem with this popular interest.
 But his own reputation was built on the idea of enlightened chaos.
 He introduced his recruits to “crazy wisdom,” the practice of using bizarre and sometimes abusive methods to jolt devotees into higher states of being.
 In a series of 1983 sermons, he compared the attainment of spiritual wisdom to the act of rape.
 His butler recounted, in a memoir, Trungpa torturing a dog as a metaphor for how the unenlightened should be taught the uncompromising truths of Buddhism.
 Trungpa also taught a technique called “transmutation,” by which an enlightened person transforms the common or even the disgraceful aspects of their life into the sublime, thereby purifying themselves.
 The Tantric texts, logic, and ritual by which transmutation happens are all meant to be kept secret—which worked in Trungpa’s favour.
 His true ministry, if openly known, would hardly have ingratiated him to buttoned-down Nova Scotians.

 Trungpa first scoped out Atlantic Canada in 1977.
 He travelled in the guise of a Bhutanese prince, making his disciples, during dinner, wear tuxedoes or evening gowns and white gloves.
 He loved the region’s remoteness, isolation, and rain.
 Trungpa found in Nova Scotia the perfect setting for a kind of spiritual invasion.
-It was sparsely populated, with the highest unemployment rate in the country.
+It was sparsely populated, with one of the highest unemployment rates in the country.
 Citizens were dissatisfied with local government and ready for something new.
 He observed that Nova Scotians were psychologically “cooperative” and “starved” and opined that they needed “more energy to be put on them.”
 Back in Boulder, he declared that he could feel the same goodness in the earth in Nova Scotia that he remembered from Tibet, which he had fled in 1959.

 Trungpa started frequenting Halifax as his eastern seat after devotees acquired the Young Avenue property.
 By the time Trungpa died, around 800 of his most ardent followers—mostly young, well-educated, middle-class white Americans—had settled on the East Coast life, laying down roots from Halifax to Pleasant Bay, a small community in Cape Breton, where they helped establish Gampo Abbey, now presided over by one one of Trungpa’s most famous former students, self-help author Pema Chödrön.
 Followers opened businesses in the burgeoning wellness sector, working as massage therapists, acupuncturists, and psychotherapists.
 In the summer, they gathered for communal events, like “seminary,” where Trungpa would teach Buddhist philosophy for days on end, and “encampment,” where members would march in parades and sing songs around campfires.
 Over the years, Maritimers joined the movement, drawn to its secular accessibility and devotional intensity, and soon came the first generation of born-and-raised Halifax Shambhala Buddhists, who joined the ranks of other so-called Dharma Brats in the US.